GeordyJ/log_lammps_reader/README.md

 - Exposes functionality to Python through a PyO3 module
 - Gets thermo data for multiple thermo runs
 - Better data parsing, skips rows if they are invalid (e.g missing newline, non-numeric characters in the log)
-- Only stores the the needed thermo run data specified by user
+- Only stores the needed thermo run data specified by user

-## Requirements

-- Rust (latest stable version recommended)
-- Python 3.6 or later
-- Cargo (Rust package manager)

 ## Installation